Products Affected - Description

 Reason for the Shortage

-- Janssen Products, LP states the shortage is due to manufacturing issues.
-Janssen Products, LP has updates with information about the shortage on the Doxil website that is updated regularly.1-3
+- Janssen Products, LP states the shortage was due to manufacturing issues.
+Janssen Products, LP has updates with information about the shortage on the Doxil website that is updated regularly.
+This website may be accessed at http://www.doxilsupply.com/index.html.1,2,3

-- Caraco launched generic doxorubicin liposomal injection in mid-March 2013 and can supply the market with their presentations.6
+- Caraco launched generic doxorubicin liposomal injection in mid-March 2013 and can supply the market with their presentations.4

 2 mg/mL, 10 mL (20 mg) vial (NDC 47335-0049-40)